thehalvo/homeostasis/docs/contributing_workflow.md

 # Homeostasis Contribution Workflow

-This document provides a comprehensive guide for contributing to the Homeostasis project.
+This document provides a guide for contributing to the Homeostasis project.
 It outlines the processes, tools, and best practices for community contributions.

 ## Table of Contents